jgschis/BasicPlusParser/README.md

 * Integrate the parser with OI.
 * Add code completion.
 * Add code formatting.
+* Add OnGosub and OnGoto support to the unassigned variable analyser.
 * The unassigned variable analyser can't handle the case when a label spans several blocks (i.e., when a label is in the middle of a for loop).
 99.999% of code does not contain such labels, but there are some weird programs created decades ago that do ...
 Anyway, there is a way to make the unassiagned variable analyser handle this case.